-The hills surrounding Kathmandu valley offers an excellent opportunity for easy hiking and to observe village life, plus superb mountain views without having to go too far or climb too high.
+An incredible way to experience majestic Himalayan vistas, charming hill villages and artistic cultural sites of Kathmandu Valley The hills surrounding Kathmandu valley offers an excellent opportunity for easy hiking to observe village life and superb mountain views.
+You will be seeing the stunning mountains views without climbing big hills, without taking long adventures and without having to go too far or climb too high.
 Beautiful verdant hills and traditional Newari villages encircle the valley of Kathmandu.
-Despite the city’s urban life being just a drive away, the villages remain untouched by modernity and have retained their old world charm.
-We hike around hills and villages covered by terraced farms, verdant forests and shrines dedicated to Hindu & Buddhist deities.
-This hike is for every group and for all seasons.!
+Despite the city’s urban life is just a drive away, the villages remain comparatively less touched by modernity and have retained their old charm.
+We hike around hills and villages covered by terraced farms, verdant forests, and shrines dedicated to Hindu & Buddhist deities.
+This trip includes the places like Nagarkot, Chisapani, Sundarijal, Dhulikhel, Balthali, Namobuddha,Panauti, Khopasi and Bhaktapur.
+It’s for every age group and for all seasons.

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence in the Valley.
 Patan and Bhaktapur, its two major neighboring cities bear immense historical, cultural and religious significances.
 There will be a guided tour to the famous and biggest Hindu shrine of Pashupatinath, the largest Buddhist stupa in Nepal Boudhanath, the Monkey Temple or Swoyambhunath and Patan Durbar Square..

 Drive to Sundarijal (1460m) & trek to Chisopani (2340m)